Cynthia7979/tools-programs/square_chat_analyzer/README.md

 # "Square" Chat Analyzer
-Built excusably for analyzing chat in the "Square" which is used in USAD China 2020.
+Built exclusively for analyzing chat in the "Square" which is used in USAD China 2020.